SSoelvsten/bdd-benchmark/README.md

 > and have a tie, when Player 2 places noughts in all remaining positions?

 This benchmark stems from [[Kunkle10](#references)].
-Here we keep an accumulated OBDD on which we add one of the 76 constraints of at least one cross and one nought after the other.
+Here we keep an accumulated BDD on which we add one of the 76 constraints of at least one cross and one nought after the other.
 We add these constraints in a different order than [[Kunkle10](#references)], which does result in an up to 100 times smaller largest intermediate result.